LogoLogo

 Overview

 BugSplat supports the collection of errors in React applications.
-The @bugsplat/react npm package implements an ErrorBoundary component in order to capture rendering errors in child components and post them to BugSplat where they can be tracked and managed.
+The npm package implements an component in order to capture rendering errors in child components and post them to BugSplat where they can be tracked and managed.
 Adding BugSplat to your React application is extremely easy.

 Get Started